boucadair/CATS-framework/draft-ldbc-cats-framework.md

 Network metrics may also change over time.
 Dynamic routing protocols may take advantage of some information or capabilities (e.g., Partial Route Computation (PRC) of OSPFv3 {{?RFC5340}}) to prevent the network from being flooded with state change information.
 C-NMA agents should also be configured or instructed like C-SMA agents to determine when and how often updates should be notified to the C-PSes.

 {{fig-cats-example-overlay}} shows an example of how CATS metrics can be distributed.
-There is a client attached to the netowrk via CATS-Router 1.
-There are three instances of the service with CS-ID 1: two are located at Edge Site 2 attached via CATS-Router 2 and have CB-IDs 1 and 2; the third is located at Edge Site 3 attached via CATS-Router 3 and with CB-ID 3.
+There is a client attached to the netowrk via "CATS-Router 1".
+There are three instances of the service with CS-ID 1: two are located at edge site 2 attached via "CATS-Router 2 "and have CB-IDs 1 and 2; the third is located at Edge Site 3 attached via "CATS-Router 3" and with CB-ID 3.
 There is also a second service with CS-ID 2 with only one instance located at Edge Site 2.

-In this example, the C-SMA collocated with CATS-Router 2 distributes the service metrics for both service instances.
+In {{fig-cats-example-overlay}}, the C-SMA collocated with "CATS-Router 2" distributes the service metrics for both service instances.
 Note that this information could be aggregated into a single advertisement, but in this case, the metrics for each instance are advertised separately.
 Similarly, the C-SMA agent located at Edge Site 2 advertises the service metrics for the two services hosted by Edge Site 2.

-The service metric advertisements are processed by the C-PS hosted by CATS-Router 1.
+The service metric advertisements are processed by the C-PS hosted by "CATS-Router 1".
 The C-PS also processes network metric advertisements sent by the C-NMA agent.
 All metrics are used by the C-PS to compute and select the most relevant path that leads to the Egress CATS-Router according to the initial  client's service demand, the service that is requested (CS-ID 1 or CS-ID 2), the state of the service instances as reported by the metrics, and the state of the network.

 ~~~ aasvg
             Service CS-ID 1, instance CB-ID 1 <metrics>